lucasgmagalhaes/lucasgmagalhaes/README.md

 ## Hi there, I'm Lucas 👋

-I like C#, Typescript, gym, beer, electronic music.
+I like C#, Typescript, Angular, Flutter, gym, beer, electronic music and other things.

 <br />